Getting your Trinity Audio player ready... |

 Often, students don’t realize that the average or median GMAT score at a school isn’t necessarily a competitive GMAT score for every applicant, because admissions committees weigh numerous factors when considering each applicant.
 So, when they consider the other elements of an applicant’s profile — GPA, work experience, recommendations, background, essays — a “good” GMAT score for one person may not be so good for another.

 Thus, there is no universal “magic number” when it comes to the GMAT; every applicant is different.
-So, when determining what GMAT score will help you be a competitive applicant at Yale, you need to weigh your unique strengths and weaknesses.
+So, when determining what score will make you a competitive Yale applicant, you must weigh your unique strengths and weaknesses.
 Let’s discuss this concept further.

 TTP PRO TIP: